arielclarence/OBSPoC/README.md

-# Boilerplate API
+# API Boilerplate

 ## Introduction

-Boilerplate Api the backend service crafted using Laravel 11 framework.
-Data is stored in
+API Boilerplate is the backend service crafted using Laravel 11 framework.

 ## Packages